Air raids on Japan: Initial attacks from the Mariana Islands

 The Twentieth Air Force's XXI Bomber Command began arriving in the Mariana Islands during October 1944.
 The Command was led by Brigadier General Haywood S. Hansell, who had also participated in Eighth Air Force operations against Germany.
 XXI Bomber Command B-29s flew six practice missions against targets in the Central Pacific during October and November in preparation for their first attack on Japan.
-On 1 November, an F-13 photo reconnaissance variant of the B-29 from the 3rd Photographic Reconnaissance Squadron overflew Tokyo; this was the first American aircraft to fly over the city since the Doolittle Raid.
-Further F-13 sorties were conducted during early November to gather intelligence on aircraft factories and port facilities in the Tokyo–Yokosuka area.
+On 1 November, a 3rd Photographic Reconnaissance Squadron F-13 photo reconnaissance variant of the B-29 overflew Tokyo; this was the first American aircraft to fly over the city since the Doolittle Raid.
+Further F-13 sorties in early November gathered intelligence on aircraft factories and port facilities in the Tokyo–Yokosuka area.
 The F-13s were generally able to evade the heavy anti-aircraft fire they attracted and the large numbers of Japanese fighters that were scrambled to intercept them as they flew at both high speed and high altitude.

 XXI Bomber Command's initial attacks against Japan were focused on the country's aircraft industry.
 The first attack, codenamed Operation San Antonio I, was made against the Musashino aircraft plant in the outskirts of Tokyo on 24 November 1944.
 Only 24 of the 111 B-29s dispatched attacked the primary target, and the others bombed port facilities as well as industrial and urban areas.
 The Americans were intercepted by 125 Japanese fighters but only one B-29 was shot down.
 This attack caused some damage to the aircraft plant and further reduced Japanese civilians' confidence in the country's air defenses.
 In response, the IJAAF and IJN stepped up their air attacks on B-29 bases in the Mariana Islands from 27 November; these raids continued until January 1945 and resulted in the destruction of eleven Superfortresses and damage to another 43 for the loss of probably 37 Japanese aircraft.
 The IJA also began launching Fu-Go balloon bombs against the United States during November.
 This campaign caused little damage and was abandoned in March 1945.
 By this time 9,000 balloons had been dispatched but only 285 were reported to have reached the contiguous United States.

 The next American raids on Japan were not successful.
 XXI Bomber Command attacked Tokyo three times between 27 November and 3 December; two of these raids were made against the Musashino aircraft plant while the other targeted an industrial area using M-69 incendiary cluster bombs, specifically developed to damage Japanese urban areas.
 The aircraft plant was attacked on 27 November and 3 December and was only lightly damaged as high winds and clouds prevented accurate bombing.
 The incendiary raid conducted on the night of 29 and 30 November by twenty-nine Superfortresses burnt out one-tenth of a square mile, and was also judged to be unsuccessful by the Twentieth Air Force's headquarters.